Workers Are No Longer Heroes, Kroger Concludes

 And so the pandemic reinforces another old lesson: Corporate gratitude has its limits.
 Hero pay was a helpful marketing stunt for Kroger, at least for a while: The company could appear altruistic, and the bonus may have helped it retain workers in the earlier weeks of the pandemic, when stores were desperate to keep up with a sudden surge in demand.
 But circumstances have changed.
 Kroger likely knows that given high rates of unemployment, it can replace workers if they get sick, or die, or quit because they’re too afraid to go to work.
 Hero pay didn’t outlast the virus; it just outlived its usefulness to Kroger.

-Kroger waited until April to limit the number of customers allowed in stores at a time.
-Workers in regional chains that Kroger owns have complained that the company was slow to offer adequate COVID-19 testing and protective gear.
+Kroger waited until April to limit the number of customers allowed in stores at a time, and workers in regional chains that Kroger owns have complained that the company was slow to offer adequate COVID-19 testing and protective gear.
 Essential workers have said for months that they don’t think of themselves as heroes, and aren’t asking to be treated as such; they want living wages, protective gear, and safe workplaces.
 They want fair compensation for their labor, and that’s further than Kroger is willing to go.